alialkhatib/alialkhatib.github.io/contact.md

 I'm only saying that to make it less awkward if I don't accept your friend request.

 I'm sure I'm on LinkedIn, Google+, Quora, and half a dozen other sites.
 Don't try to send messages to any of those places; I'll never see them.
+Case in point: I recently found out I had some messages in my meetup inbox.
+They were 765 and 803 days old, respectively.
+**Don't send me messages on random social networking sites.**

 If you'd like to contact me by Google Hangouts or Skype, my accounts for both are